rdf-pipeline/framework/trunk/ReadMe.txt

 before I used code.google.com and had any formal bug tracker or issues list.

+12/8/11: Thinking of using the word "scope" instead of "environment", because "environment" is apt to be confused with env vars.
+Also thinking of using the words for the caches: cache 	-- Updater output/result (may be set by user) serCache	-- Serialized output serCopy	-- Remote copy of serCache of input copy		-- Remote copy of cache of input

 12/3/11: Working on switching the code to use %nm (Node Metadata) and $tm (This Metadata, aka $nm->{values}->{$thisUri}).
 I wrote a first version of &LoadNodeMetadata,